Wednesday, May 17, 2023 | Nicollet Island Pavilion

 Sven Sundgaard—Emcee

-The Minnesota Land Trust is excited and honored to again welcome Sven Sundgaard as emcee for the 12th Annual Minnesota Made Gala.
-Sven is a weather forecaster for Minnesota Public Radio and Bring Me the News, and Science Advisor to the non-profit organization, Minneapolis Foundation, which focuses on climate action and racial equity.
+The Minnesota Land Trust is excited and honored to again welcome Sven Sundgaard as Minnesota Made Gala emcee.
+Sven is a meteorologist for Minnesota Public Radio and Bring Me the News, and Science Advisor to the non-profit organization, Minneapolis Foundation, which focuses on climate action and racial equity.

 Combining his passion for climate science and travel, Sven is developing a climate-based travel series for which he has visited six of the seven world continents with just Antarctica remaining.
 During his travels, Sven has observed endangered and imperiled species like polar bears, black rhinos, orangutan, elephants, and sharks in their native habitats, trekking through the jungles of Borneo, the Amazon, the African Bush, Arctic, and diving the Great Barrier Reef.

 Born and raised in the Twin Cities metro area, the effects of climate change in Minnesota are never far from Sven’s thoughts even when he’s far from home.
-Climate change has had a profound impact on our seasons, something Sven has witnessed first-hand over his nearly 20-year local weather forecasting career.
+Climate change has had a profound impact on our seasons, something Sven has witnessed first-hand over his more than 20-year local weather forecasting career.
+Don’t miss Sven—get your tickets today!

 Kris Larson